markbaaijens/rpmusicserver/README.md

 # RP Music Server
-Transform a Raspberry Pi in a streaming/-file-server for your music with LMS (Logitech Media Server/Squeezebox), Samba, Transmission, Syncthing, transcoder, etc. in a few simple steps.
+Transform a Raspberry Pi into a streaming/-file-server for your music with LMS (Logitech Media Server/Squeezebox), Samba, Transmission, Syncthing, transcoder, etc. in a few simple steps.

 ## System requirements
 * [minimum] Raspberry Pi 2 (B or B+), 1 GB
 * [recommended] Raspberry Pi 4 B, 4 GB

 ## Installation of RPMS on a Pi
 Installing RPMS on your Pi can be done with a few simple steps, described below.
-But first, you should test your network on local DNS.
+But first, you should test your network if local DNS works.

 Note.
 As for now, the installation requires you to have a Linux PC.